Alexnyb/alexnyb.github.io/index.md

 ---
 ## [About me](/After graduating with an Engineer’s (Master’s) degree in Operational Research Engineering, I began my career as math teacher before moving to manufacturers as a Data Analyst.
 Subsequently, I was hired as a Business Intelligence Engineer for HAS company, in the healthcare sector, where I worked on building and maintaining data warehouses and ETL data pipeline. then moved to SNCF (French National Railway), where he worked as a Data Engineer, for testing ETL data pipeline.

 Through my academic and professional experience, I developed strong mathematics, software and data engineering, including Machine Learning, Python, Snowflake, R, SQL, Alteryx and Tableau.
-Additionally, I have honed my interpersonal skills through direct collaboration with front office teams.)
+Additionally, I have honed my interpersonal skills through direct collaboration with front office teams./)

 ### Learn About My Projects